amanasmuei/mcp-server-malaysia-prayer-time/README.md

 3. Restart Claude Desktop to load the plugin.

 Note: While the plugin is automatically registered with UVX after installation, Claude Desktop currently requires manual configuration to use UVX plugins.

+If you don't see the process running:
+1. Check Claude Desktop logs for any errors
+2. Verify that the configuration in `~/Library/Application Support/Claude/claude_desktop_config.json` is correct and properly formatted
+3. Try restarting Claude Desktop
+4. Ensure the plugin is properly installed by running the verification commands above
+5. If you see "spawn uvx ENOENT" error:
+   - Make sure UVX is installed: `pip install uvx-cli`
+   - Verify UVX is in your PATH: `which uvx`
+   - If not found, add Python scripts to PATH as described in Prerequisites
+   - Restart your terminal and Claude Desktop

 ### Option 2: Install as MCP Server